stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 Restructuring quiz
 ---

 Last chapter, we just threw everything in a single file to get started.
 To test, we really need to add some structure to our project.
-At the top-level directory `quiz`, create a new directory named `lib`.
+In the top-level directory `quiz`, create a new directory named `lib`.
 In this directory, create a new file named `quiz.dart`.
 This is your library file and it will contain references to every file in your project and packages you wish to import.
 Add the following:

 ```dart
 library quiz;